der-carnivore/BingAds-docs/BingAds/scripts/reference/NegativeKeywordListIterator.md

 # Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[hasNext](#hasnext)|boolean|Returns true if the iterator has more negative keyword list elements.
+[hasNext](#hasnext)|boolean|Returns a boolean value that determines if the iterator has more elements.
 [next](#next)|[AdGroup](./AdGroup)|Advances to the next ad group in this iterator and returns it.<br />
 [totalNumEntities](#totalnumentities)|int|Returns the total number of ad groups indexed by this iterator.

 ## <a name="hasnext"></a>hasNext
-Returns true if the iterator has more negative keyword list elements.
+Returns a boolean value that determines if the iterator has more elements.
 ### Returns:
 |Type|Description|
 |-|-